draymond63/Andro/README.md

 Removes numpy by treating doing multiplication by hand, thinking about NN as layers rather than a series of matrices.
 ### D4
-Uses packed weights to
+Uses packed weights to ensure data_packed.py is correct.
+Uses bitwise operators.
 ### D5
-Uses sim directory to emulate the circuit as closely as possible
+Uses sim directory to emulate the circuit as closely as possible.

 ## Source (src)
-This directory the shape and data required for the models to function.
+This directory contains the shape and data required for the models to function.
 This includes weights, biases, input data, and all of their packed versions.

 ## Tools